-The Superintendent or designee shall notify the parent/guardian of any student directly involved in an incident involving weapons as a victim or suspect immediately, as soon as practicable.
-The Superintendent or designee shall inform the parent/guardian whether or not the local police department that has jurisdiction over the school property has been or may be notified of the incident.
+The Superintendent or designee shall notify the parent/guardian of any student directly involved in an incident involving weapons as a victim or suspect immediately, as soon as practical.
+The Superintendent or designee shall inform the parent/guardian that -the local police department that has jurisdiction over the school property has been notified of the incident.
 The Superintendent or designee shall document attempts made to reach the parent/guardian.